13 Things You Should Never Pour Down the Drain

 Everything from olive oil to egg shells can lead to expensive plumbing repairs.

 How often do you consider what you're putting down your drain?
 If your answer is "never," you're not alone.
 However, when it comes to the health of your plumbing, putting any old thing down the drain can lead to major problems—and expensive repairs—in no time.
-Before you make a mistake that costs you an arm and a leg, make sure you know these things you should never pour down your drain.
+Before you make a mistake that costs you an arm and a leg, be sure you know these 13 things you should never pour down your drain.
+And for more on how to get rid of things properly, discover 30 Surprising Things You Should Never Put in the Garbage.

 "The problem is that the water and grease cool as [they] move through the pipes and solidify, attracting other debris and creating a blockage," explains Arizona-based plumber Mark Stevens with Forrest Anderson Plumbing and Air Conditioning.
 Instead, he recommends pouring the grease into a can or jar, allowing it to cool, and then disposing of it in the trash can.

 While it may feel like you can dump virtually anything into your garbage disposal, bones can quickly gum up the works, according to French.
-Not only can they dull your disposal's blades or get completely stuck, but bones are also often accompanied by animal fat, which can congeal in the drain.
+Not only can they dull your disposal's blades or get completely stuck, but bones are also often accompanied by animal fat that can congeal in the drain.

-While viscous foods like mashed potatoes may separate easily enough when water hits them, that doesn't mean you can safely use your sink to dispose of them.
+Viscous foods like mashed potatoes may separate easily enough when water hits them, but that doesn't mean you can safely use your sink to dispose of them.
 According to Dawson, starchy foods like mashed potatoes can cause significant plumbing clogs, meaning you're better off tossing them in the trash, leaving as little to be rinsed down the drain as possible.
+And for more mistakes to avoid at home, here are 17 Ways You're Ruining Your House, According to Electricians.

-They may be soft, but that doesn't mean your garbage disposal is adept at getting rid of banana peels.
+They may be soft, but your garbage disposal is not adept at getting rid of banana peels.
 Dawson warns that banana peels and other starchy foods can "develop into a paste that slows down the blades" of your average disposal, as well as potentially clogging pipes along the way.

 Last night's veggie side can cause serious problems for your home's plumbing if you're not careful.
 According to Dawson, "celery, asparagus and other fibrous vegetables … can tangle around blades" in your average garbage disposal, leaving you with an expensive repair on your hands.